 Find a Practicum

-The following outlines the three different types of practicum opportunities and ways to find the opportunities.
+The following outlines the two different types of practicum opportunities and ways to find the opportunities.
+All practicum experiences require review and approval of the Practicum Learning Plan, including experiences found in the Practicum Opportunity Site Listings and courses with a practicum component.

-A student may identify their own practicum experience in other settings through their own connections, networks, prior work experience, etc. According to the CEPH accreditation document, “if a student can do a placement only in his or her regular place of employment, the assignment must extend beyond or be something other than his or her regular work duties and allow application of the knowledge and skills being learned” (CEPH, page 17).
-Federal work-study (FWS) positions at JHSPH are not considered “employment”, but some FWS projects may fulfill the practicum requirement.
-Students also may utilize the resources below in exploring venues for potential customized practicum experiences:
+Students may identify their own practicum experiences with an outside public health practitioner or a faculty member involved in a practice-based project.
+According to the Council on Education for Public Health (CEPH) accreditation guidelines, if a student’s practicum is completed where the student is employed, the activities “must extend beyond or be something other than his or her regular work duties and allow application of the knowledge and skills being learned”.
+Federal work-study (FWS) positions at JHSPH are not considered “employment”, and some FWS projects may fulfill the practicum requirement.
+Examples of customized practicum projects can be found on the Practicum Examples page.

-The Practicum Opportunity Site lists various opportunities that have been identified and vetted by the Office of Public Health Practice and Training and SOURCE (Student Outreach Resource Center).
-Opportunities listed in the Practicum Opportunity Site also include general descriptions of JHSPH courses with an approved practicum component and pre-approved special studies practicum with JHSPH faculty members.
+The Practicum Opportunity Site lists various types of potential practicum opportunities (including projects with outside organizations, with JHSPH faculty, and practicum courses) that have been identified and vetted by the Office of Public Health Practice and Training and SOURCE.
+Tips for how to navigate the Practicum Opportunity Site can be found here.
 Please be sure to:

 - Be selective in your contact with preceptors and the number of applications you submit;